 Native advertising is so beloved by affiliate marketers as it’s not so algorithm-dependent.
-While advertisers need to take efforts to pass the Facebook approval process, native ad platforms often have more reasonable guidelines and policies.
+While advertisers need to take efforts to deal with account bans and ad rejections, native ad platforms often have more reasonable guidelines and policies.

 Millions of people worldwide are Facebook users.
 Millions of people worldwide read news websites and online magazines.
 In most cases, these are the same people.
 But the way you reach them on these channels will differ.

 Facebook ads are known for advanced targeting options that advertisers can access.
 Therefore, it’s common to target specific audiences based on their interests, demographics, connections, and/or behavior.
 By applying multiple filters, you narrow down your reach and target only audiences that are most likely to convert.